 Photographing Neuschwanstein Castle

 Just going to see the OUTSIDE of Schloß Neuschwanstein is free, and you may take all the photos you like.
-(I personally liked the outside more than the inside…) You can hike all around it, and wander up to the Marian Brucke, Mary’s Bridge, and get that perfect photo (fair warning… they allow up to 400 people at a time on the bridge, and the boards move).
-You may even wander into the courtyard of the castle, and up the steps on the left to get photos of the inner courtyard (where there are no people).
+(I liked the outside more than the inside.)
+You can hike around it and wander up to the Marian Brucke Mary’s Bridge and get that perfect photo (fair warning: they allow up to 400 people at a time on the bridge, and the boards move).
+You may even wander into the castle courtyard, the ticket holder staging area, and up the steps on the left to get photos of the inner courtyard where there are no people.

 Marienbrücke… it can get crowded